xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-settings.md

 ## View Katalon Studio Test Execution Result on Jira

 Once Jira is integrated with Katalon Studio and the add-on is enabled in Jira Cloud, a panel called TEST RESULT inside the issue page enables users to directly view the test result.
 In the new view of the issue page, just click **Test Result**.
-The result includes the execution status (PASSED, FAILED, INCOMPLETE, ERROR) and test artifact attachments (e.g. logs, screenshots, etc.).
+The result includes the execution status (PASSED, FAILED, INCOMPLETE, ERROR) and test artifact attachments (e.g., logs, screenshots, etc.).

 > Note: In Katalon Studio, the test case imported from Jira should be executed in Test Suite to view the test result.